Parity-Time Symmetric Spin-1/2 Richardson-Gaudin Models: Richardson-Gaudin Models

 In the limit $g \to 0$, this reduces to the conserved charges for the non-interacting case.
 Conversely, when $g \to \infty$, it yields the conserved charges for the $XXZ$ Gaudin magnet \cite{Bethe}.
 The integrability condition $[Q_{i}, Q_{j}] = 0$ is satisfied if and only if the following conditions hold \cite{Dimo,Faribault}:

 The integrability ensures that the eigenstates of the Hamiltonian can be constructed exactly using the Bethe ansatz, which provides a systematic way to solve for the eigenvalues and eigenstates.
 The rational, trigonometric, and hyperbolic models describe different forms of coupling terms $\Gamma^x_{ij}$ and $\Gamma^z_{ij}$ that arise in integrable systems, such as Richardson-Gaudin models.
 These models are distinguished by the functional dependence of the coupling terms on the energy differences $\epsilon_i - \epsilon_j$.
+Notable examples of integrable coupling structures in generalized Gaudin models include the rational, trigonometric, and hyperbolic classes, each distinguished by the functional form of their interaction kernels.
+In the rational model ($XXX$ model), the coupling terms are inversely proportional to the energy differences between levels: